arctern-io/arctern-docs/doc-en/source/feature_description/spatiotemporal_analysis/aggregation.md

 0    MULTIPOLYGON (((0 0,0 1,1 1,0 0)),((1 1,2 3,2 1,1 1)))
 dtype: GeoDtype
 ```
-The aggregation results are shown in the following figure:
+The results are shown in the following figure:

 ![](./img/union_out.png)